Blog

 Rayls tokenomics has been designed to align incentives for all stakeholders in the immediate, medium and long term.
 Our aim is to build a trustworthy, economically secure and sustainable token economy that lays the foundation for the future of finance.

-Each stage in the flow increases market demand for $RLS while locking up or decreasing supply.
+Each stage in the flow increases market demand for $RLS while locking up or decreasing the fixed supply.
 As institutions onboard and scale up their operations in both Rayls public and private chains, the tokenomics flywheel drives increasing demand and utility for the $RLS token, deepening the economic security of the Rayls ecosystem and creating value for its users.

 What’s next?